-This is as good a time as any to ask yourself what do I regret the most in 2018?
-Did you stay at your old school, or taking a different job at a new school.
+This is as good a time as any to ask yourself what do I regret the most in 2019?
+Did you stay at your old school, or take a different job at a new school.

 Maybe you regret telling your Principal that you would teacher a new grade.
 Perhaps you regret the extra time you spent after hours on school that took time away from your own family. #mommyguiltalltheway #maninthemirrorsyndrome #practicewhatipreach

 It is okay to have regrets.
 It can be the motivation you need to grow and make changes you wouldn’t normally make.